handy-common-utils/ls-having/README.md

-  -x, --exclude glob              glob of the directories to exclude, this option can appear multiple times -f, --flag-file glob            name or glob of the flag file, this option can appear multiple times -h, --help                      show help information -n, --no-default-excludes       don't apply default excludes -0, --print0                    separate paths in the output with null characters (instead of newline characters) -s, --subdirectories-only       don't return root directory even if it meets conditions
+  -x, --exclude glob              glob of the directories to exclude, this option can appear multiple times -f, --flag-file glob            name or glob of the flag file, this option can appear multiple times -h, --help                      show help information -a, --match-all-flag-files      require all (instead of any) of the flag file names/globs to be matched -n, --no-default-excludes       don't apply default excludes -0, --print0                    separate paths in the output with null characters (instead of newline characters) -s, --subdirectories-only       don't return root directory even if it meets conditions